shirograhm/riot-items-tfm2/workshop_desc.md

 Some AI champions seem to prefer the wrong stats when given deference of item selection.
 Magic Knight tends to buy AD and AS items instead of AP, for example.

 Some AI champions ignore the custom item builds.
 This is being investigated, but is likely to be instability that occurs in long term builds.

+The in-game item build editor override affects all champions in the game.
+This means you could control the enemy's items.
+Currently there is no fix without removing the custom item build behavior completely.

 [h1] Instructions [/h1]